sungnga/practice/gatsby/gatsby-fundamentals/README.md

 - Render the `<StaticQuery />` component and it has a query and render props
 - The query props is set to the graphql string template literal that has the query in it
 - The render props calls a function that has the data result passed to it

+### GraphQL: PageQuery component
+- Cannot set up PageQuery component in a regular component
+- Note the the query name must be unique